OpenModelica/OpenModelica/UsersGuide/source/ommatlab.rst

 Standard Library version 3.2 that is included in starting with OpenModelica 1.9.2.

 The Development is in progress and will be soon available.At the moment a prototype of OMMatlab is completed where the users will be able to import the OMMatlab package in Matlab and start to interact with omc through API calls

 Current Prototype
 ~~~~~~~~~~~~~~~~~
 The current version of the OMMatlab pacakge contains the following features:

-- import the OMMatlab package in Matlab
+- Import the OMMatlab package in Matlab
-- Connect with omc compiler through zmq sockets
+- Connect with the OpenModelica compiler through zmq sockets
-- Able to interact with omc compiler through list of APIS available from OpenModelicaScripting
+- Able to interact with the OpenModelica compiler through the :ref:`available API <scripting-api>`
-- All the API calls are communicated with the help of sendExpression method implemented in matlab pacakge
+- All the API calls are communicated with the help of the sendExpression method implemented in a Matlab pacakge
-- the results are returned as strings.
+- The results are returned as strings

 Test Commands
 ~~~~~~~~~~~~~